 - i) A symbol of authority The Mayor can clearly be seen as a symbol of the Town and its Parish, with the insignia of the chains of Office.
 The Mayor, through the Office of Mayor and its trappings, connects the present day with the history, customs and traditions of the area and acts as a symbol of continuity. - ii) A symbol of open society a modern role for the Mayor is that the Office symbolises an open society.
 Prior to the 20th century, the choice of Mayor was, in reality, very restricted but today the First Citizen can (and does) come from any class, gender or ethnic background.
 The First Citizen no longer is the privilege of the white middle/upper class male and the new diversity reflects the more open and democratic society we live in.

-Page 5 of 19 iii) Expression of social cohesion - the many, often social engagements that are undertaken by a Mayor are an expression of giving cohesion to the life of the Town.
+Version: Adopted: Officer Responsible: Review Date: 4.0 11.12.23 Jane Ayre, Town Clerk March 2024 iii) Expression of social cohesion - the many, often social engagements that are undertaken by a Mayor are an expression of giving cohesion to the life of the Town.
 The Mayor can act as a link between the various organisations he/she visits and can feed back the views and concerns of people into the political fields.